 Even with all of the helpful technology available, keeping on top of your debts can be hard.
 But you don’t have to tackle your credit card bills on your own.
-A credit counseling service, like us, can help you manage your debts and begin paying down your obligations in a controlled manner.
+A credit counseling service, like us, can help you manage your debts and begin paying down your obligations in a controlled manner through a debt management plan.
 Over time, you’ll be able to open up some breathing room in your budget and move toward a more financially secure future.
 These services also help to teach you healthy spending habits so you can avoid being in similar situations in the future.

 Breaking the Cycle